 Platform as a Service (PaaS)

-PaaS is the cloud computing services that supply an on-demand environment for developing, testing, delivering and managing software applications.
+PaaS is the cloud computing service that supply an on-demand environment for developing, testing, delivering and managing software applications.
 PaaS removes the need for organizations to manage the underlying infrastructure (usually hardware and operating systems) and allow you to focus on the deployment and management of your applications.

 Among the three layers of cloud-based computing, PaaS is considered the most complex.
 PaaS shares some similarities with SaaS.
 The major difference being that instead of delivering software online, it is actually a platform for creating software that is delivered via the internet.